0install/0install-win/README.md

     - `Frontend`: Contains the executables for the Zero Install Frontend plus all required libraries (including the Backend).
     - `Tools`: Contains the executables for Zero Install Tools such as the Feed Editor plus all required libraries (including the Backend).
     - `Samples`: Contains the executables for the Zero Install API samples.
-    - `zero-install.exe`: A single-file Zero Install bootstrapper.
+  - `Bootstrap`: Contains a standalone executable enabling end-users to aquire published feeds and archives.
+  - `Documentation`: Contains the generated source code documentation.
   - `Packages`: Contains the generated NuGet packages.
-  - `Publish`: Contains the generated release archives and feeds.
+  - `Publish`: Contains the generated feeds and archives for publishing.
-  - `Documentation`: Contains the generated source code documentation.
 - The top-level directory contains local Zero Install feeds referencing the contents of the `build` directory.
 They can be registered with `0install add-feed` in order to replace the online versions of Zero Install and its tools with your local builds.

 `VERSION` contains the version number used by build scripts.